Reese: "I've spent some time feeling lost."

 - Hidden Depths: Reese is apparently a talented cook.
 Who knew!

 - High Altitude Intimidation: Reese does this to Jack at the end, and appears to be enjoying it.

-- Kill All The Witnesses: The motive for the murders.
+- Leave No Witnesses: The motive for the murders.

 - Not So Above It All: Finch eventually lightens up towards Bear, throwing his ball and (attempting) to offer Bear treats and take him out for a walk.

 - No, YouReese: Why don't you wait in the car?Carter: Why don't you wait in the car?

 - Omniglot: Sofia is fluent in six languages.

 - Over-the-Shoulder Carry: Reese carries a drunk Sofia out of the nightclub.

 - Puppy-Dog Eyes: Bear gives his best Care Bear Stare.